evan3334/node-itunes-library/README.md

 ## License
 This project is under the MIT license.
 Do what you want with it, but I take no responsibility for anything that happens with your use of it.

-## Contributing
+## ~~Contributing~~
+This project is no longer supported and as such I won't really be reviewing contributions or feature requests.
+Please see above.
-If you have any bug fixes or other contributions, please fork the repository and submit a pull request with the `bug-fix` label. **Please test your code before making a pull request.**
+~~If you have any bug fixes or other contributions, please fork the repository and submit a pull request with the `bug-fix` label. **Please test your code before making a pull request.**~~
-### Feature Requests
+### ~~Feature Requests~~
-I mostly made this library for retrieving basic information from an iTunes library, and decided to leave high-level parsing of any of the information or unknown properties up to anyone using the library.
-However, if you do figure out the exact meaning of any of the properties or have a meaningful addition to the project that doesn't really complicate the original function of the module, please submit an Issue or Pull Request with the `feature-request` or `new-feature` label.
+~~I mostly made this library for retrieving basic information from an iTunes library, and decided to leave high-level parsing of any of the information or unknown properties up to anyone using the library.
+However, if you do figure out the exact meaning of any of the properties or have a meaningful addition to the project that doesn't really complicate the original function of the module, please submit an Issue or Pull Request with the `feature-request` or `new-feature` label.~~